mviereck/x11docker/README.md

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")

+# Installation
+You don't need to install or change x11docker to be executeable, you can just run it as user with `bash x11docker`.
+As root, you can install, update and remove x11docker on your system:
+ - `x11docker --install` : install x11docker and x11docker-gui.
+(Installs into `/usr/local/bin`.
+Creates an icon in `/usr/share/icons`.
+Creates an `x11docker.desktop` file in `/usr/share/applications`.)
+ - `x11docker --update` : download and install latest version from github.
+ - `x11docker --remove` : remove all files installed by x11docker.

 #Security
  - Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
  - Preserving container isolation is done using an additional X server separate from X on host display :0, thus avoiding X security leaks.
 (Most solutions in the web to run dockered GUI applications allow access to host X server, thus breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).